IBM/context-driven-personalization-websphere/README.md

 ## Included components

-[WebSphere Commerce](http://www-03.ibm.com/software/products/en/websphere-commerce): IBM® WebSphere® Commerce is an omni-channel commerce platform that gives you the customer and business insight needed to engage shoppers as individuals with personalized content and offers, deliver mobile optimized experiences and more quickly respond to market opportunities to grow your business.
+[WebSphere Commerce](http://www-03.ibm.com/software/products/en/websphere-commerce): IBM WebSphere Commerce is an omni-channel commerce platform that gives you the customer and business insight needed to engage shoppers as individuals with personalized content and offers, deliver mobile optimized experiences and more quickly respond to market opportunities to grow your business.

 [Predictive Customer Intelligence](https://www.ibm.com/us-en/marketplace/predictive-customer-analytics): PCI is an analytical tool that helps with reaching customer objectives and improving customer experience by analyzing the available data and predicting next best actions.